These are some of the most common biggest early dating mistakes.

 4. Available Women Will Steal Your Lunch

-And here’s the last one.
-Women less intent in playing unavailable will simply tell him when they’re free.
+In difficult markets, women less intent on playing unavailable games will simply tell him when they’re free.
 And they will schedule.
 And they will meet up with him.
-Like the woman below behaved.
+Like the woman on the right side of these two texts behaved.
 And if he’s as cool as he seemed at first, he might soon be off the market.

 Cool guys don’t stay single indefinitely: go meet him!